margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the joy that comes today
 * Grateful for all the next generation learns and creates
 * Grateful for the apartment in DC
-* Grateful for friends who loved "The Giving Tree" mutually
+* Grateful for friends who loved *The Giving Tree* mutually
 * Grateful for other singers and musicians on Istagram
 * Grateful for what little kids express gratitude for
 * Grateful for library spaces